ssbsukirat/medicine/Neurology/Alzheimer’s.md

 	- radionuclide cisternography (showing a delay in CSF absorption over the convexity
 	- constant-pressure infusion test.
 - transient improvement in gait or cognition may follow lumbar puncture (or serial punctures) with removal of 30–50 mL of CSF but inconsistent
+- Hippocampal atrophy on MRI favors AD, whereas a characteristic “magnetic” gait with external hip rotation, low foot clearance, and short strides, along with prominent truncal sway or instability, favors NPH
+- treatment is shunting in some patients
+## Intracranial hypotension or sagging brain syndrome
+- low CSF pressure,
+- leading to downward pressure on the subcortical structures and disruption of cerebral function
+- headache, often exacerbated by coughing or a Valsalva maneuver or by moving from lying to standing
+- dizziness, vomiting, disruption of sleep-wake cycles, and sometimes a progressive behavioral variant FTD-like syndrome
+- also maybe caused by CSF leaks secondary to lumbar puncture, head trauma, or spinal cord arachnoid cysts.
+- Treatment consists of finding and patching the CSF leak
+## Chronic alcoholism
+- associated malnutrition, especially of B vitamins, particularly thiamine
+- also produce cerebral damage
+- ***Marchiafava-Bignami disease***
+	- A rare idiopathic syndrome of dementia and seizures with degeneration of the corpus callosum has been reported primarily in male Italian red wine drinkers
+## Thiamine Deficiency
 -